An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: METHODOLOGY

-where $||\gamma_{plane}^k||^2$ are the residual errors about point to plane.
+where $||\gamma_{plane}^k||^2$ are the residual errors about point to plane. $M$ is the total number of points in the plane.
 By solving the above least squares problem, we can get an initial solution of the calibration.
-It should be noted that do not perform de-distortion processing in the rough calibration, because the speed of the vehicle to collect the calibration data is very slow.
-In our test, the results of de-distortion and no de-distortion are not much different.
-Therefore, to increase the speed of rough calibration, the de-distortion process is not performed.

 Rough calibration extracts point cloud features and then optimizes the extrinsic parameters according to the features.
 Fig.~\ref{Fig.rough_calib} shows the surface features extracted by the rough calibration process and the feature point cloud used by the rough calibration to quickly and completely calibrate from the initial state.
 The calibration speed of this process is very fast.
 We collected multiple calibration sets of data for three different scenes in our experiment, and each data contains 1000+ frame point clouds, the average time of rough calibration is shown in Table \ref{table:rough_time}.
 The calibration accuracy is shown in Table \ref{table:result}.

-In terms of time-consuming calibration, the calibration can be completed very quickly by extracting features and optimizing, thus saving a lot of time-consuming calibration, which is conducive to large-scale calibration.
+In terms of runtime, the calibration can be completed very quickly by extracting features and optimizing, thus saving a lot of runtime, which is conducive to large-scale calibration.
 In terms of calibration quality, if the requirements are not particularly harsh, the rough calibration result can be used as the final calibration result.